Estimating Vertical Velocity in Convective Updrafts from Temperature, Pressure, and Latent Heating: Estimating Vertical Velocity in Convection Simulations

 \section{Estimating Vertical Velocity in Convection Simulations}

 Having derived analytical expressions relating $w_c$ to $\dot{q}_{vc}$, we assess whether the mean vertical velocity in convective cores can be estimated using these expressions.
 As mentioned in the introduction, we include Eq. \eqref{eq:kpm24} in our assessment.
-Intending to apply this method in the future to satellite data, we design our validation procedure to involve remotely-sensed observables that are currently available.
+Intending to apply this method in the future to satellite data, our validation procedure illustrates how noise in existing satellite sounding retrievals of temperature impact results.

-We approximate the rate of change of water vapor mixing ratio, a quantity that is not retrieved by satellites, by defining $\dot{q}_{vc} = -c_{p} \dot{Q}_l/L_v$, where $\dot{Q}_l$ is the total latent heating rate (K/s).
-Spaceborne latent and diabatic heating measurements have been widely used in studies of convection, as shown in, for example, \citet{elsaesser_simple_2022} where an analytical model for tropical anvil cloud growth was developed and evaluated using diabatic heating retrievals.
-By specifying $\dot{q}_{vc}$ in this way, we assume that only condensation and evaporation contribute to the total heating rate in the simulation.
+We approximate the rate of change of water vapor relative humidity, a quantity that is not retrieved by satellites, by defining $\dot{q}_{vc} = -c_{p} \dot{Q}_l/L_v$, where $\dot{Q}_l$ is the total latent heating rate (K/s).
+Doing so allows us to reformulate our expressions so that

+where $\alpha$ is given by Eq. \eqref{eq:alpha_steady}, \eqref{eq:alpha_nonsteady}, or \eqref{eq:kpm24}.
+By specifying $\dot{q}_{vc}$ in this way, we assume that only condensation and evaporation contribute to the total heating rate in the simulations.
 This simplification is an extension of our earlier assumption that the cloud contains only liquid water.
+We moreover neglect contributions from freezing and melting by making this assumption.
+Since the latent heat of freezing is an order of magnitude smaller than the latent heat of vaporization or sublimation, we maintain leading order accuracy by neglecting melting.

 Because any simple entrainment parameterization is likely insufficient to accurately model simulation mixing and would introduce errors to the leading-order terms that contribute to $w_c$, we set $\epsilon$ and $\bar{\epsilon}$ to 0 in the following results.
 We discuss the effect of entrainment on vertical velocity estimates in Section \ref{sec:discussion}.